mickfuzz/phd4/_posts/2022-2-14-project-and-design-approaches.md

 <!-- The following section describes some of the features of the online Scratch community as a way of exploring the benefits and motivations of the creators.
 The purpose here is not just to advertise that community as a resource, but also to draw out factors that you can try to use when creating or using communities when you engage your learners in design activities. -->

-### Worked Examples and Design Patterns as Educational Tools
+### Teaching Technique - Worked Examples and Design Patterns

 Design patterns are most commonly used for computing students at higher education to teach object oriented computing but they are also useful for all levels of learners.
 Design patterns are solutions to problems or common scenarios in design areas.
 Design patterns are rooted in real-life incidences of problems that are often solved in a particular way.
 They are concretes example of coding principles in context.
 Design patterns can help the development of coding communities if more experiences coders take the time to document the patterns they use in an accessible way for novice coders.